 She wrestled with taking the shoe as a memento, or leaving it there for the owner to retrieve.
 The shoe was incredibly worn and faded.
 Would someone really want it back?
 She touched the shoe with her index finger, and decided to think about it during lunch.

-An hour and a half and a full stomach later, she still had not made up her mind as she walked back.
-As she drew closer, she saw a man with a surfboard under his arm contemplating the shoe.
-Lila pretended to be fascinated by a sand dune, and watched him out of the corner of her eye.
+An hour and a half and a full stomach later, she still had not made up her mind.
+As she drew closer to her destination, she saw a man with a surfboard under his arm contemplating the shoe.
+Lila paused and pretended to be fascinated by a sand dune, watching him out of the corner of her eye.

 He trailed the contours of the shoe with his finger.
 He bowed his head and closed his eyes for a moment, then, perhaps embarrassed, quickly glanced around to see if anyone saw him.
 His gaze landed on Lila.
 He stared a long moment, then grinned and shrugged.
 Lila smiled and walked over.